 This coupling disappears when the thermal anomaly becomes negative, which favors the formation of anticyclones at the northwest Atlantic.
 These anticyclones are blocked where the “cut-off highs” are formed, warm areas of high pressure move north of the subtropical jet-stream, as occurs commonly in the south-eastern United States during the summer.

-Rainfall oscillation northeast of North America is closely related to the oceanic thermal anomaly at the eastern antinode of the gyral wave in the North Atlantic.
+Rainfall oscillation northeast of North America is closely related to the oceanic thermal anomaly at the eastern antinode of the gyral Rossby wave in the North Atlantic.
 The coupling has occurred particularly during periods 1938-1953 and 1978-2001.
 Extra-tropical depressions formed over the positive thermal anomaly due to the rise in temperature and in the dew point gradient, induce an increase in precipitation in north-eastern North America.
 In contrast, anticyclonic conditions prevailing when the thermal anomaly becomes negative induce a decrease in rainfall.

 Rainfall oscillation is reduced when the ocean temperature anomalies are vanishing as is the case during the period 1962-1969.